Banuba/ve-sdk-react-native-integration-sample/mddocs/android_integration.md

 ## What is next?

-We have covered a basic process of integration VE UI SDK into your React Native expo project.
+We have covered a basic process of integration VE UI SDK into your React Native expo project.</br>
 More integration details and customizations you will find in [VE UI SDK Android Integration Sample](https://github.com/Banuba/ve-sdk-android-integration-sample).